galuano1/culfi/README.md

-# culfi - a web UI for Cloud Foundry
+# culfi - a web UI for Cloud Foundry for Developers